marmelab/ra-supabase/packages/ra-supabase/README.md

 npm run dev
 ```

-You should see a login screen: Log in using the credentials of the user you created earlier.
+You should see a login screen: log in using the credentials of the user you created in step 1.

-Now the app is ready to use.

 ![Demo](./assets/demo.png)